KnickKnaack/Average-Joes/userstories.md

 ### 5: Accurate Fish Depictions
 As a marine biologist I want the fish to accurately represent the species they claim to be so that I don’t have to be distracted by these misjudgments while I play the game.

-Elaboration: Unless there are made up species that have no coorelation to species of fish on our world, all fish should accurately represent the fish that we claim them to be through their art sprite and/or behaviour.
+Elaboration: Unless there are made up species that have no correlation to species of fish on our world, all fish should accurately represent the fish that we claim them to be through their art sprite and/or behavior.

 Constraints: None